 Otopexy is undertaken for exaggerated prominence of the ears which makes them appear too large.
+This procedure is designed to change the size or placement of ears.
 To do this, Dr. Bajaj will most often make an incision in the back of the ear and suture it so that it lies flatter against the head – while still leaving space for reading glasses or sunglasses.

 Ear reductions are more common than augmentation and work in several different ways to reduce the size of an excessively large ear, also known as macrotia.
 This can be performed on a specific part of the appendage or several depending on your reshaping preferences.